submartingle/tickplant-q/README.md

 # Mini Tick Data System – KDB+/Q Simulation Framework

 This project simulates a simplified market data tick platform built in **KDB+/Q**.
-It includes components for generating tick-level price data, broadcasting via a tick plant, subscribing clients, and computing basic real-time analytics with comprehensive performance instrumentation.
+It is based on KDB+ tick architecture by KX Systems with modified features, including components for generating tick-level price data, broadcasting via a tick plant, subscribing clients, and computing basic real-time analytics with comprehensive performance instrumentation.

 ---